 Width of panels is another consideration, though the standard range is between a foot and 19 inches.

 Gauge is perhaps the last option, dealing with thickness of the metal panel.
-29 gauge is the minimum for residential construction using Standing Seam.
-The lowest gauge would probably be 22 for the residential market, and the standard is currently at 26.
+29 gauge is the thinnest and least costly option in which metal panels are available.

-2 Key Facts The lower the gauge number, the thicker the metal.
+Two Key Facts: The lower the gauge number, the thicker the metal.
 Secondly, thickness of metal doesn’t affect price too much, but obviously can impact the durability.

 - seams are not exposed, less chance the roof deck will be exposed to moisture, therefore less chance of leaks